Alexis J. Weyers

 Brandon L. Torkelsen

-Brandon Torkelsen is a focused and talented tax and business attorney, providing a specialized and individualized approach.
-Because legal circumstances or objectives can be complicated, he breaks down complex problems into manageable pieces with achievable outcomes.
+Brandon Torkelsen is a focused and talented tax and business attorney, providing a specialized and individualized approach to issues in tax, business and estate planning.
+Because legal circumstances or objectives can be complicated, he focuses on breaking down complex problems into manageable pieces with achievable outcomes.

 Brandon attended the University of Oregon School of Law, participating in the business law clinic and earning certificates in business transactions and estate planning.
-After graduation, he worked in-house at a mid-size healthcare network in southwest Ohio.
-Brandon then obtained an LL.M. in Taxation from the University of Washington School of Law.
-He is licensed to practice law in Oregon
+Brandon holds an LL.M. in Taxation from the University of Washington School of Law and is licensed to practice law in Oregon and Washington.
+He was recognized as a Rising Star in rankings of Oregon Super Lawyers in 2025.

 Outside of work, Brandon enjoys spending time with his family and exploring the Pacific Northwest.